rafalkaron/markup/README.md

-# MarkUP
+# DITAnator
-Quickly convert HTML and Markdown files to DITA in the MarkUP directory.
+Batch-convert Markdown and HTML files to DITA.